Guatemala Jalapa

 Roast level: Medium

-Altitude: 1600-1800 m
+Altitude: 1600-1700 m

 Process: Washed

-Variety: Catuai, Pache-San Ramon, Sarchimor, Bourbon, Caturra
+Variety: Catuai, Pache, Bourbon, Caturra

 With its rich volcanic soil, mountainous terrain, and varied micro-climates, Guatemala is a perfect country for coffee cultivation.
 Centuries of agricultural history have transformed Guatemala into the spectacular coffee origin it is today, and Guatemalan green coffee beans are the delight of roasters and coffee drinkers alike.
 With its wide array of growing regions, Guatemala encourages a diverse range of outstanding flavor profiles.